 How Do I Respond to an Invitation to a Same-Sex Wedding?

-It can be hard as a Christian to know what to do if you are invited to attend a same-sex wedding by a gay friend, a co-worker or a relative.
+It can be hard as a Christian to know what to do if you are invited to attend a same-sex wedding for a gay friend, co-worker, or a relative.
 These relationships are not on the same level as someone from your own immediate family, but they are still important.
-Decisions will need to be made, and you want to convey that you both care for them and that your Christian faith is very important to you, as well.
+Decisions will need to be made, and you want to convey that you both care for them and that your Christian faith is very important to you as well.

 Obviously, you need to put some earnest and thoughtful time and prayer into making your decision.
 Keep in mind that many Christians, even among those who are more conservative and see the Scriptures as wholly authoritative in their lives, approach this decision differently.
 Here are some key questions to ask yourself to help you make a decision.

 1. What is your current relationship with the person getting married?

 Are they a casual co-worker, friend, or distant relative, or someone with whom you have a closer, more intimate relationship?
 Has the invitation been given to everyone in your office, department, or family?
 Or has it been given to you because you have a closer relationship?
 These factors can help you determine how best to respond.
 For example, if the person is someone with whom you have a good friendship, then you will most likely speak directly to him or her about the issue of attending.
 If your friend knows you are a Christian, then this becomes another opportunity to share and discuss together what your faith positions are and what you think is best for you to do.

 2. What would you be trying to convey by your attendance?